 We highly encourage you to attend this follow-up conversation.
-This is an extraordinary opportunity to generate ideas, curiosities, questions and possibilities together about how we understand our relationship to the natural world.
+This is an extraordinary opportunity to generate ideas, questions and possibilities together about how we can address anti-black racism in early childhood education.
 We're sure that your ideas will make the facilitated small group conversations, a rich and meaningful experience.

-The AECEO is committed to ensuring that our learning experiences are accessible to all educators; including educators with disabilities, whether visible or invisible.
+Access Information: The AECEO is committed to ensuring that our learning experiences are accessible to all educators; including educators with disabilities, whether visible or invisible.
 We believe that taking care to create a learning experience where no person's voice, spirit, or knowledges are lost because they are unable to attend, benefits everyone.
-If there are accommodations you need to participate in this webinar, or if you have questions about accommodations, please get in touch with us at [email protected] by Wed Feb 8.
+ASL-English Interpretation and live captioning will be available at this session.
+Please contact [email protected] for access inquiries.

 Natural Curiosity offers a powerful way to engage children in learning about their world.
 In this webinar, Natural Curiosity Program Director Haley Higdon and Msit No’kmaq founder Carolynne Crawley introduced a transformative approach to early years learning on the land, which first begins with reimagining our own relationship to the natural world.
 Together, we considered: How might educators model an ongoing, intimate, and deeply informed relationship with the land, in ways that help children to develop a more reciprocal relationship to place, and to each other?